Wizz Air forecasts gradual travel recovery into late summer

-LONDON (Reuters) -Hungarian low cost airline Wizz Air forecast flying would only recover gradually into late summer, as the travel industry enters a second year of pandemic restrictions.
+Hungarian low cost airline Wizz Air (WIZZ.L) forecast flying would only recover gradually into late summer, as the travel industry enters a second year of pandemic restrictions.

 Wizz Air said on Thursday it thought the pace of the travel recovery would pick-up as national vaccination programmes made progress in its key markets, which include Hungary, Britain, Poland and Italy.